The Health Ministry says 0.2% of Costa Ricans who received a Covid-19 vaccine reported symptoms that may have been attributed to the shot.

 - Four “conditional” cases, meaning pathologies presented by the patient could have triggered the condition.

 Individuals can report adverse events that may be attributed to a Covid-19 vaccine to the health center at which they received the shot, or at www.notificacentroamerica.net.

 Costa Rica has administered more than 6.5 million doses of the Pfizer and AstraZeneca vaccines.
 More than 7,150 people in Costa Rica have died related to Covid-19.

 Who can get vaccinated in Costa Rica?

-All citizens and residents who are adults (18+) or who are teenagers (12+) with risk factors are eligible for the vaccine.
+All citizens and residents ages 12 and older are eligible for the vaccine.

 Click here for a list of Covid-19 vaccination sites in Costa Rica.

 Costa Rica is administering the Pfizer and AstraZeneca vaccines.
 Both comprise two doses.
-Immunosuppressed individuals will receive a booster (third) dose in 2022.
+Immunosuppressed individuals and the elderly will receive a booster (third) dose in 2022.